 Elections & Democracy

-Elections have become flashpoints, allowing antidemocratic actors to advance polarization and undermine political processes, institutions, and the foundations upon which governance and due process are built.
-Further, we have observed that increased toxicity, hate speech, and polarization create a hostile and unsustainable environment for marginalized groups, Indigenous communities, women, and others.
-This limits access to participation in political discourse processes and elections.
-For targeted communities, this poses an existential threat, limits freedom of expression, and undermines the integrity of democratic institutions and due process.
+Elections increasingly serve as opportunities for antidemocratic actors to promote polarization and undermine political processes and institutions.
+Rising toxicity, hate speech, and polarization create a hostile environment for marginalized groups, Indigenous communities, women, and others, restricting their participation in political discourse and elections.
+For these communities, such conditions threaten freedom of expression and the integrity of democratic institutions and due process.

-Our analytic and data capabilities at Revontulet offer a unique opportunity to monitor and map threats targeting democratic institutions, processes, and elections.
-This empowers communities to take preemptive action to protect infrastructure, candidates, and the meaningful participation in democratic processes of stakeholders from diverse communities across the political spectrum.
+Revontulet’s analytic and data capabilities enable us to monitor and map threats to democratic institutions, processes, and elections.
+This empowers communities to take preemptive action to protect infrastructure, candidates, and inclusive participation in democratic processes.

 What we offer